McGurranK/Atesh/README.md

 # Atesh or Ate or Atesh

 Part of rewriting this was to write a very basic idea into something that I would use.
 My first plugin was a very bad and barely functioning distortion plugin; which I would tinker away at between circuit bending pedals for birthday presents.
-Ates (Fire in turkish... shhh, I'm trying to learn) takes this idea, and leans into it in a unique way, with the key tendents being unstable, volitle and corrupted.
+Ates takes this idea, and leans into it in a unique way, with the key tendents being unstable, volitle and corrupted.

 # History